MarcinTomasz/pizza_ordering_system/README.md

 A more complex Rust example that uses the concept of a pizza ordering system.
-Program defines various data structures, implement functionality to create pizza orders, calculate total prices, and demonstrate error handling.
+Program defines various data structures, implement functionality to create pizza orders, calculates total prices, and demonstrates error handling.